 if you continue building such boards I might give him your job. ’

 The "guy" was Malte Simmer (later Founder of the Simmer sailing brand

 Style, the Red.)
-And built even wilder Stuff than me - Batman's car on steroids
+And he built even wilder Stuff than me - Batman's car on steroids

 so to say.